games2click/games2click.github.io/docs/projectmgmt/project_overview.md

 ## Description

-Arcadia is a web platform for simple multiplayer games.
+Games2Click is a web platform for simple multiplayer games.
 Players can either compete in an asynchronous fashion via shared links or directly via web sockets.
 For starters, we will implement the well-known game "Tic-Tac-Toe".

 ## Team members